API Client Classes

 )

-API client for evaluation operations.
+API client for experiment/evaluation operations.

-- class honeyhive.api.evaluations.EvaluationsAPI(client)[source]
+- class honeyhive.api.client.ExperimentsAPI(api_config)[source]

 Bases: